kujo205/docker-course/notes.md

 you can run a container in a detached mode, use -d flag

+you can also remove a container after it is stop using --rm flag

 ```bash
 docker run -p <port-container-can-be-connected-by><port-container-listens-to> -d <container-name>
 ```